openvenues/libpostal/README.md

 -------------------------------------------

 An alternative data model is available for libpostal.
 It is created by Senzing Inc. for improved parsing on US, UK and Singapore addresses and improved US rural route address handling.
-To enable this add `MODEL=senzing` to the conigure line during installation:
+To enable this add `MODEL=senzing` to the configure line during installation:
 ```
 ./configure --datadir=[...some dir with a few GB of space...]
 MODEL=senzing
 ```